archatas/django-myproject/README.md

 # Django MyProject

 This is a boilerplate for a scalable Django project.
-To use it, just download the source code and globally replace "myproject" with a meaningful project name.
-Then start building your apps.
+To use it, just download the source code.

+1 - globally replace "myproject" with a meaningful project name.
+2 - create secrets.json in settings directory